sofillav/telco-data-pipeline/docs/gold_report.md

 ## 7. How are customers distributed across different operators?

 The customer base is almost evenly split among the four main operators.
 The market appears competitive and balanced, with no single operator dominating.
-This suggests that customers have relatively equal preferences or access across these providers, potentially increasing the importance of service differentiation and customer experience for gaining market share.
+This suggests that customers have relatively equal preferences or access across these providers.
+This shows importance of service differentiation and customer experience for gaining market share.

 | Operator | Total Customers | Percentage |
 |----------|-----------------|------------|